unexist/blog/_posts/2021-12-28-one-month-of-podman.md

 In my previous post [Migrating to Poadman]({% post_url 2021-12-01-migrating-to-podman %}) you basically accompanied me on my migration from a [docker-compose][4] file to a more CLI-based approach with [Podman][19].
-I am still working on the **logging-vs-tracing** showcase, but there were a few surprises and I just wanted to write a follow-up instead of just modifying my original post.
+I am still working on my [logging-vs-tracing][25] showcase, but there were a few surprises and I just wanted to write a follow-up instead of just modifying my original post.

 ## Container ports